MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

 ### Using connector actions in low-code plug-ins

-You can easily use [connectors]( /connectors/connector-reference/connector-reference-powerapps-connectors) and [custom connectors]( /connectors/custom-connectors/) from within a low-code plug-in Power FX formula.
+You can easily use [connectors]( /connectors/connector-reference/connector-reference-powerapps-connectors) and [custom connectors]( /connectors/custom-connectors/) from within a low-code plug-in a Power Fx formula.

 1. Create a connection to the connector you want to use.
 1. [Add a connection reference](/power-apps/maker/data-platform/create-connection-reference#manually-add-a-connection-reference-to-a-solution-using-solution-explorer) to the connection in the Dataverse environment.